jwmarb/studentvue.js/README.md

 ## Disclaimer

-Some methods will throw an erorr because some properties may be county-specific (See https://github.com/EGGaming/studentvue.js/pull/4).
+Some methods will throw an error because some properties may be county-specific (See https://github.com/EGGaming/studentvue.js/pull/4).
 If you encounter a method that does not work, please [open an issue](https://github.com/EGGaming/studentvue.js/issues) or [create a pull request](https://github.com/EGGaming/studentvue.js/pulls) fixing your issue.
 (See [CONTRIBUTING](/CONTRIBUTING.md))

 ## Installation